itscacauinpt/tech-news-crawling/README.md

 > new TODOs:
 > - [ ] test web scrapping
 > - [ ] test menu analyzer

+In this project it was implemented a simple web scrapping methods, using <a href="https://blog.betrybe.com">Trybe's blog<a>.

+Developing skills, such as:
+- Python interative terminal;
+- Writing and importing modules;
+- Using web scrapping techniques;
+- Extracting data of HTML;
+- Storing the content in a database;

 Project done individually during the course of [Trybe](https://www.betrybe.com/).